Submit A formAfter Hours Contact

 If your lawyer successfully secures a section 10 dismissal, the offence is essentially dropped, meaning that any demerit points you would have received are not added to your record.

-Conditional Release order without conviction
+Conditional release order without conviction

 A conditional release order without conviction is a sentencing option available in NSW under the Crimes (sentencing procedure) Act 1999.
 It allows a court to find you guilty of a traffic offence but not record a conviction, provided you agree to comply with certain conditions set by court.